Photographer brings American historical figures to life with portraits of their descendants

 “I felt like the spirit of Frederick Douglass had entered me — he had embodied me,” he said.
 “It was a really great feeling.”

-During the photo shoot, Morris said he thought of one of his favorite Douglass quotes to help capture his essence.
+During the photo shoot, Morris said he thought of one of his favorite Douglass sentiments to help capture his essence.

 “Frederick Douglass understood that he could use this new art of photography to make the case for equality,” he said. “ ‘When you look at a picture of me, you’re never going to deny that I’m a man worthy of freedom,’ Douglass said.
 ‘I never want to look like a happy, amiable, fugitive slave.’ ”